-The cash balance includes \$545,473 in funds that are with donor restrictions for costs of projects underway and expected to begin in the coming year.
-Additionally, cash includes management reserves of \$20,000 for the replacement of heating units and \$30,000 for a new driveway at the office location.
-These funds can be available if needed for general expenditures.
+The cash balance includes \$657,253 in funds that are with donor restrictions for costs of projects underway and expected to begin in the coming year.

-Note 14 - Significant Uncertainty
+Note 13 - Significant Uncertainty

 The COVID-19 outbreak in the United States and world-wide has caused business disruption through mandated and voluntary closings.
-While the disruption is currently expected to be temporary, there is considerable uncertainty around the duration of the closings.
-The related financial impact and duration cannot be reasonably estimated at this time.
+The lingering effect of these disruptions include construction delays due to availability and volatility in the cost of construction materials.
+Additionally, there is considerable uncertainty around current and future inflation rates.
+The related financial impact cannot be reasonably estimated at this time.

-Note 15 - Subsequent Events
+Note 14 - Subsequent Events

-Management has evaluated subsequent events and transactions for potential recognition or disclosure through October 22, 2021, which is the date on which the financial statements were available to be issued.
+Management has evaluated subsequent events and transactions for potential recognition or disclosure through October 18, 2022, which is the date on which the financial statements were available to be issued.
+No subsequent events requiring additional disclosure have been identified.